Oliver & Bonacini Frozen Meals Review: Is a $50 Date Night Possible?

 Date night just got way better.

-Can I microwave these?
+Can I microwave these meals?

 Some technically yes, but most are designed for the oven.
 The French Onion Soup needs broiling for the cheese.
 The tourtière needs baking for the crust.
 Microwave = sad results.